FBen3/unit-pytest-game/README.md

 `timestamp`

-`timestamp` will be an integer representing a unix epoch time.
+`timestamp` will be an integer representing a unix epoch time
 <br>
 <br>
 **Expected Output:**